 Because weather can be unpredictable, we recommend guests be prepared for both warmer and cooler weather conditions that may occur on the same trip.
 Check area weather conditions prior to the travel date, but realize that weather may vary in the canyon from Moab or wherever the weather readings were taken.
 This link may give an idea of what to expect:

 Driving directly to Moab, UT or flying into Grand Junction, CO (GJT) or Salt Lake City, UT (SLC) and then renting a car or catching a shuttle make getting to Moab easy.
-We offer plenty of free parking for vehicles.
+Marriott SpringHill Suites offers plenty of free parking for vehicles.
+Also, flights into Moab (CNY) are available through Skywest (dba United) from Denver International (DEN).
 Here are helpful details about getting to Moab (link is from our sister site, moabadventurecenter.com):

-Once guests arrive at the Gonzo Inn to check-in on Day 1, logistics are easy: Guests meet for each activity at and are returned to our Moab Adventure Center, conveniently located across the street from the Gonzo Inn!
+Once guests arrive at the Marriott Springhill to check-in on Day 1, logistics are easy: Guests meet for each activity in the hotel lobby/entrance.

 Transportation is provided to and from all activities included in the Southwest Sampler.
-Pick up is at our Moab Adventure Center, with return there following each activity.
+Pick up is at SpringHill Suites by Marriott Moab, with return there following each activity.

 What do I do with my car keys during the 2-day raft and camp?

 During the 2-Day Raft and Camp, pack car keys in a zippered pocket in your duffel bag.
-Alternately, they may be left at our Moab Adventure Center while you are away.
+Alternately, they may be left at the hotel desk or with stored luggage while you are away.

 What accommodations are recommended before and after the trip?

-Whether or not you choose to extend your stay before or after at the Gonzo Inn, Moab offers numerous lodging options, which include hotels, motels, bed and breakfast properties, ranch resorts, condos, homes, and campsites.
+Along with the Marriott SpringHill Suites, Moab offers numerous lodging options, which include hotels, motels, bed and breakfast properties, ranch resorts, condos, homes, and campsites.
 Because Moab is a popular adventure travel location, we encourage guests to make reservations early.
 This link offers a variety of lodging choices: